 Why do you need to plan, anyway?
 Planning isn’t a dirty word, in fact, it can really help to create less stress and more productivity in your daily routines.
 So, embrace planning and create plans that work for you so you can live a life that’s a little more stress free.

 I am a planner.

-I am also a stress head!
+…but you know what?
+I’m also a stress head!

 Luckily I have worked out that with a little planning, stress levels naturally go down, and without a little planning in my life, my stress levels rise.